Class CertificateAsyncClient

 Purges the deleted certificate from the key vault enabled for soft-delete.
 Prints out the status code from the server response when a response has been received.

-certificateAsyncClient.purgeDeletedCertificateWithResponse("deletedCertificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(purgeResponse -> System.out.printf("Purge Status response %d %n", purgeResponse.getStatusCode()));
+certificateAsyncClient.purgeDeletedCertificateWithResponse("deletedCertificateName") .contextWrite(Context.of(key1, value1, key2, value2)) .subscribe(purgeResponse -> System.out.printf("Purge Status response %d %n", purgeResponse.getStatusCode()));- Parameters:

 - A